openai/openai-cookbook/examples/chatgpt/sharepoint_azure_function/Using_Azure_Functions_and_Microsoft_Graph_to_Query_SharePoint.md

 The first solution **Solution 1** uses the ability to[ retrieve files in Actions](https://platform.openai.com/docs/actions/getting-started/returning-files) and use them as if you had uploaded them directly to a conversation.
 The Azure Function returns a base64 string that ChatGPT converts into a file, treated the same way as if you uploaded the file directly to the conversation.
 This solution can handle more types of files than the other solution below, but does have size volume limitations (see docs [here](https://platform.openai.com/docs/actions/getting-started/returning-files))

 The second solution **Solution 2** pre-processes the file within the Azure Function.
 The Azure Function returns text, instead of the base64 encoded file.
-Due to the pre-processing and the conversion to text, this solution is best used for large, unstructured documents, and for when you want to analyze more than the amount of files supported in the first solution (currently 10, but see documentation [here](https://platform.openai.com/docs/actions/getting-started/returning-files)).
+Due to the pre-processing and the conversion to text, this solution is best used for large, unstructured documents, and for when you want to analyze more than the amount of files supported in the first solution (see documentation [here](https://platform.openai.com/docs/actions/getting-started/returning-files)).

 ### Solution 1: Returning the file to GPT using the [Returning Files](https://platform.openai.com/docs/actions/getting-started/returning-files) pattern